nicbou/nicolasbouliane.com/frontend/content/blog/sql-server-add-month-current-date.md

 ---
-title: SQL Server: How to add a month to the current date
+title: 'SQL Server: How to add a month to the current date'
-description:
+description: ''
 date_created: 2014-02-24
 ---